Campus Emergency Policies and Procedures

 In the event of severe weather conditions, all on-campus operations of the University of Wisconsin-Whitewater will be carried on unless power outages or other critical circumstances preclude the use of UW-Whitewater buildings.
 Therefore, it should be assumed that scheduled activities will continue unless instructions from the Chancellor’s Office direct to the contrary.

 Individuals who must travel to or from campus should use their judgment as to whether or not such travel is wise.
-Should it be necessary to cancel a class due to the absence of a faculty member, it is the responsibility of that faculty member to notify the department chairperson and to schedule an appropriate make-up session.
-Class cancellations should not be telephoned directly to the Campus Radio Station or Channel 6 TV, but must be transmitted by the departmental or college office.
-Students should contact the department of the course for information about the status of individual classes.
+Should it be necessary to cancel a class due to the absence of an instructor, it is the responsibility of that instructor, to notify all students in the cancelled course by email and through the Learning Management System (Canvas).
+Instructors must also notify their department chairperson and schedule appropriate make-up session(s) or assignments.
+All notifications should be made as early as reasonably possible so students can make appropriate changes to travel or other plans.
+Make-up sessions and assignments must be clearly communicated to students.

 A TORNADO WATCH/SEVERE WEATHER WATCH means a tornado is likely to develop.
 Be alert to changing weather situations and be prepared to take action if upgraded to a WARNING.